-Should the Board of Regents add a new section 136.7 of the Commissioner's Regulations to prescribe standards for:
+Should the Board of Regents adopt, as a permanent rule, the proposed section 136.7 of the Commissioner's Regulations to prescribe standards for:

-- 1. the carrying and self-administration of inhaled rescue medications, epinephrine auto-injectors, and insulin by students attending public schools and boards of cooperative educational services (BOCES); - 2. permitting both public and nonpublic schools to authorize a licensed registered professional nurse, nurse practitioner, physician assistant, or physician to train unlicensed school personnel to inject prescribed glucagon or epinephrine auto-injectors in emergency situations, where an appropriate licensed health professional is not available, to students who have a written parent/guardian consent; and - 3. standardizing the care authorized to be provided by duly licensed health professionals to students diagnosed with diabetes or allergies?
+- 1. the carrying and self-administration of inhaled rescue medications, epinephrine auto-injectors, and insulin by students attending public schools and boards of cooperative educational services (BOCES); - permitting both public and nonpublic schools to authorize a licensed registered professional nurse, nurse practitioner, physician assistant, or physician to train unlicensed school personnel to inject prescribed glucagon or epinephrine auto-injectors in emergency situations, where an appropriate licensed health professional is not available, to students who have a written parent/guardian consent; and - 3. standardizing the care authorized to be provided by duly licensed health professionals to students diagnosed with diabetes or allergies?